Taligent: CommonPoint

 Taligent said that it wants CommonPoint to be the definitive software industry standard, like a local app store in every computer.
 "Shake n bake" application development in four steps.
 Each app would have minimal package delivery size because customers already have most of the code in the form of the shared CommonPoint framework.
 The CommonPoint frameworks are divided into three categories: Application, Domain, and Support.

 On July 28, 1995, Taligent shipped its first final product, CommonPoint 1.1, after seven years in development as Pink and then TalAE.
 First released only for its reference platform of AIX, it was initially priced at for only the runtime framework for users; or for the runtime framework and the software development kit, which further requires the Cset++ compiler because TalDE is still scheduled for a later release.
 The runtime has an overhead of 18MB RAM for each machine and 32 MB total system RAM is recommended.
 Though essentially on schedule by the company's own PEEK projections last year, some analysts considered it to be "too little, too late" especially compared to the maturely established NeXT platform.
 Several PEEK beta test sites and final release customers were very pleased with the platform, though disappointed in the marked lack of crossplatform presence on HP/UX, Mac OS, and Windows NT which strictly limited any adoption of CommonPoint even among enthusiasts.
 Hewlett-Packard wrote a beginner's guide for CommonPoint programmers to address its steep learning curve, saying that its survey showed that experienced C++ framework programmers needed at least three months to even approach their first application.
 At its launch, InfoWorld told CEO Joe Guglielmi that "corporate users don't generally understand what CommonPoint is for" and have trouble differentiating CommonPoint and OpenDoc.
 IBM reportedly conducted a "full-court press" to analyze and promote customers' awareness of CommonPoint, by training its direct sales and consulting staff, attending industry conferences to make CommonPoint presentations, and "talking with any third-party software vendor and systems integrator who will listen".

 The CommonPoint beta for OS/2 was released on December 15, 1995.
 This was coincidentally the same day as the gold master of the Workplace OS final beta, IBM's complementary cousin operating system to TalOS.
 The final beta of Workplace OS was released on January 5, 1996, in the form of OS/2 Warp Connect (PowerPC Edition) and then immediately discontinued without ever receiving a release of CommonPoint.

-Meanwhile, at Apple, the one-year-old Copland reached a primitive and notoriously unstable developer preview release, and Apple's frustrated lack of operating system strategy still had not shipped anything physically capable of running any Taligent software.
+During the same period, Apple's Copland project reached a developer preview release with stability issues.
+Apple's operating system strategy at the time had not produced a platform capable of running Taligent software.